beds are a healthcare facility’s most essential . Properly maintained ensure the comfort and safety of your patients and employees.

-A proper maintenance program is not only required by The Joint Commission but also important to ensure safe operations and a long-life span for hospital beds.
-In order to function effectively and last a long time, hospital beds need to be cared for and maintained.
+A proper maintenance program is not only required by The Joint Commission but also important to ensure safe operations and a long-life span for beds.
+In order to function effectively and last a long time, beds need to be cared for and maintained.
 Therefore, poor maintenance may even put patients at risk of injury.

 Let’s learn more about the significance of hospital bed maintenance.
-In order to better understand the risks, let’s first take a closer look at the structure and common components of a typical hospital bed.
+In order to better understand the risks, let’s first take a closer look at the structure and common components of a typical bed.

 Structure and Functions of a Hospital Bed

-A hospital bed requires a structure that improves patient positioning and mobility while preventing any harm, such as falls or bedsores.
+A bed requires a structure that improves patient positioning and mobility while preventing any harm, such as falls or bedsores.
 Therefore, an effective bed structure allows caregivers to reach patients from all directions to bathe them, care for any wounds, and provide for any other needs.

-It is important that medical equipment, such as a hospital bed, is adequately equipped with the proper risk mitigation and safety features when providing patients with the best possible care.
+It is important that medical equipment, such as a bed, is adequately equipped with the proper risk mitigation and safety features when providing patients with the best possible care.
 Some examples of built-in risk mitigation tools include:

 - CPR emergency release